Atlantic Yards Part Three: The Electric Car Shop

 Underneath Atlantic Avenue is an abandoned "Electric Car Shop."
 Used to repair Long Island Railroad trains, it sits in the footprint of the Atlantic Yards development site, inside the Vanderbilt Railyards.
 Empty lunch rooms, abandoned offices, ransacked archives, all with the lights still on.
 The train yard and nearby tunnels are still in use by the Long Island Railroad, but this shop seems to have been empty for years.

-More photographs of the space can be seen in Nate Dorr's photostream on flickr, while other photos from the railyard have been posted on this blog here and here.
-For more information on the controversial construction project which may cover this site, visit these resources:
+Other photos from the railyard have been posted on this blog here and here.
+More photographs of this space were also taken by Nate Dorr.
+For more information on this controversial construction project, visit these resources:

 In the Trench